hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

 * Library Integration (mostly JS) *https://en.wikipedia.org/wiki/Solution_stack
     *https://en.wikipedia.org/wiki/List_of_Apache–MySQL–PHP_packages
-* [Dialects for Easter Eggs (small bits for giggles, only release for celebrations)]
+* [Dialects for Easter Eggs (relatively small bits for giggles, only release for milestones)]
     * excessive easter eggs don't IMO belong into compiler/stack that's trying to be serious(ly small ;-)
-* Allow a golfing-specific script Red/Golf as an Easter Egg (similar to Sclipting, Golfscript/Flogscript, CJam, APL/J/K, Pyth, Microscript, Owk, Retina, Fourier...)
-    * http://rebmu.hostilefork.com/ has done an example, but the Easter Egg would make it more powerful.
-* Allow a brainfuck-like script Red/Brain as an Easter Egg
+* Allow a brainfuck-like script Red/Brain as an Easter Egg (1st milestone)
     * Classical 8-symbol BrainFuck commands (shift pointer, in/de-crement pointer, jumping, In/Out-put)
     * Includes Bitwise and Arithmatic Operators in bytes (add/subtract, multiply/divide, and/or/xor/imply/not)
     * Cutting, Copying, Pasting and Clearing data (like Emo and SPL)
     * Mutiple Tapes (like Nandypants and omnifuck) and  Multiple pointers (like Emo and Hargfak)
         * Cufrab and DoubleFuck contains both concepts
+* Allow a golfing-specific script Red/Golf as an Easter Egg  (2nd milestone)
+    * similar to Sclipting, Golfscript/Flogscript, CJam, APL/J/K, Pyth, Microscript, Owk, Retina, Fourier...
+    * http://rebmu.hostilefork.com/ has done an example, but the Easter Egg would be more powerful than Rebmu.
+    * Allows for data compression into base32, base64, base85 and/or base 91 to win byte-based competitions.

 * The last programming language reference (for an idea for what Red could shoot for): https://skillsmatter.com/skillscasts/2323-bobs-last-language http://lambda-the-ultimate.org/node/4312
 * The Unicode 8.0.0 standards reference: ftp://unicode.org/Public/8.0.0/charts/CodeCharts.pdf